operator-playground-io/elastic-cloud-operator/tutorials/Sample-application.md

 kubectl get secret elasticsearch-es-http-ca-internal --namespace=operators --export -o yaml | kubectl apply --namespace=default -f -
 ```

-Setup skaffold default repository to the local one:
+- Setup skaffold default repository to the local one:
 ```execute
 skaffold config set default-repo localhost:5000
 ```

-Install and start the sample.
-To stop and remove the application you will need to follow the steps from **Clean up the Kubernetes resources**.
+Install and start the sample application.
+To stop and remove the application you will need to follow the steps from Clean up the Kubernetes resources.

+**Clean up the Kubernetes resources**.
 ```execute
 skaffold run
 ```